- CIO magazine proposes something that is never stated, that SAP’s support costs should be declining, not increasing.

 In other words, SAP had to change to meet the vast and complicated needs of its customers, and Enterprise Support is the manifestation of that.

-This is completely false.
+This is entirely false.
 Needs did not suddenly become more complex.

 And second, SAP’s chief competitor, Oracle, has been charging 22 percent for a long time now, though, as Wang notes, Oracle has been known for offering more “generous discounts” on initial software deals—”a practice SAP has not historically embraced,” he adds.